Softball

 Vikings split season-capping doubleheader, currently sit 3rd in conference

-Western Washington University softball coach Sheryl Gilmore, right, excitedly welcomes players back to the dugout March 27 during a doubleheader with Western Oregon at Viking Field.
+Western Washington University softball coach Sheryl Gilmore greets her team back to the dugout after scoring multiple runs March 27, 2023 in a game against Western Oregon.
 (Photo courtesy of Imogene Eagan)

 Western Washington University softball is headed to the Great Northwest Athletic Conference Championships for the third-straight season.